ViCCo-Group/TDT/trunk/decoding_betaversion/README.txt

 1. SIMPLICITY: It is very easy to use.
 Just try out the decoding_example on your SPM.mat using leave-one-run out crossvalidation.
 It is one line of code.
+If you want more detail, work your way through the decoding_tutorial.m (one page).

 2. GENERALITY: It is quite general purpose (you can do searchlight decoding, whole brain decoding or ROI decoding with it).
 In the current